CybershoesVR/Quest_FastSDK_UE4/README.md

 # Cybershoes Quest SDK For UE4

-## The Brute Force method
+## The Fast method

 In most cases this works.
 Cybershoes output a single joystick press for entering sprint mode.
-Only disadvantage is that you cannot specifically control the speed nor the walk/run mechanism.

 How to do it:
 Engine Input > Axis Mappings